tmcelrath/UIUC-Vouchering-Workshop-2023/README.md

 This is the main page for the schedule and other information about the UIUC and INHS entomology vouchering workshop led by Tommy McElrath and Debbie Paul.

 First Workshop: XX in person.
 Have a question or topic you want to cover?
-Add [an issue or idea for UIUC Ento Workshop (https://github.com/tmcelrath/UIUC-Vouchering-Workshop-Spring-2023/issues).<br>
+Add [an issue or idea for UIUC Ento Workshop](https://github.com/tmcelrath/UIUC-Vouchering-Workshop-Spring-2023/issues).<br>

 Short URL for this page [https://tinyurl.com/twt-2022](https://tinyurl.com/INHSvoucher)